chelsea97/Flexim_Final_Version/README.md

 * [Flexim User](https://github.com/chelsea97/Flexim_Final_Version/tree/main/Flexim_User)
 * [Flexim Object](https://github.com/chelsea97/Flexim_Final_Version/tree/main/Flexim_object)
 ## General info
-There are two components to this project: Flexim User and Flexim object.
-Flexim object directory describes research project component that employs Flexim to emulate objective similarity metrics, such as Euclidean distance and Dynamic Time Wrapping.
-The Flexim User directory corresponds to a research component that uses Flexim to emulate user-defined similarity metrics.
-User can load dataset and interact with Flexim's Graphical User Interface to train neural network model to capture user-defined similarity metric.
+This project has two components, one main component is using Flexim to emulate objective similarity metrics, such as Euclidean distance, Dynamic Time Wrapping.
+The other main component is using Flexim to emulate user-defined similarity metrics.
+For this component, user can load dataset and interact with Flexim's Graphical User Interface to train neural network model.
 ## Setup
-Train the data encoder and clusterer based on user-selected dataset *dataset.csv*
+To train user-defined similarity function,install it locally:
 ```
 $ cd Flexim_User
 $ python st500_emulate_preprocess.py dataset.csv